bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/Card.md

 #### Variant to class mapping

-Bootstrap-Vue-3 `<b-card>` variants are directly mapped to Bootstrap v5 card classes by pre-pending `bg-` (for solid) or `border-` (for bordered) to the above variant names.
+bootstrap-vue-next `<b-card>` variants are directly mapped to Bootstrap v5 card classes by pre-pending `bg-` (for solid) or `border-` (for bordered) to the above variant names.

 ### Header and footer variants